 - 2014 Minnesota Housing's Multifamily Remodel Project.
 While the MN Cost Challenge was kicking off, we were also initiating a remodel project for our Multifamily Division to redesign and streamline our application and funding processes everything from proposal inception through application, selection, underwriting, closing, construction management, and lease up.
-The remodel will reduce the time it takes a development to move from concept to occupancy.
+The purpose of the remodel is to reduce the time it takes a development to move from concept to occupancy.
 A key finding from the Enterprise/ULI report identified complexity, uncertainty, and delays in the funding process as cost drivers.
 Several issues identified in the MN Cost Challenge's submissions addressed complexity, uncertainty, and delays in our application and funding processes.
 These issues and ideas were passed on to the Agency's team leading the remodel project.
 Even though the redesign is still being implemented, it has already achieved some positive outcomes.
 For example, we created a customized online portal to receive funding applications for the multifamily consolidated RFP, eliminating paper applications. - 2015 MinnDocs Consolidated Legal Documents.
 Most affordable housing projects have multiple deferred loan funding sources, each with their own set of legal documents and attorneys, which add unnecessary costs.
 The Enterprise/ULI report highlighted Massachusetts' practice that consolidates legal documents for all subordinate debt into a single set.
 Because the development community in Minnesota was intrigued by this idea, we decided to pursue it.
 In 2015, we received a grant from the McKnight foundation to implement the practice.
-While the project has taken significant time in light of the number of community partners involved, Minnesota Housing and community partners entered into an agreement to develop and utilize a single set of loan documents.
-The legal documents are now being finalized.
+With the number of community partners involved, Minnesota Housing and community partners have struggled to finalize a single set of loan documents.
 Massachusetts estimates that consolidated legal documents have reduced their costs by about \$10,000 per subordinate loan for each development.
-Even though the context is different in Minnesota, and we are unlikely to achieve that level of savings, MinnDocs has the potential to chip away at the soft costs associated with multifamily funding sources. - 2016 Minnesota Housing's Design and Construction Standards.
-As part of our annual preparation for the consolidated RFP, we review these standards.
-During 2016, we specifically reviewed the standards with an emphasis on cost containment.
-We focused on reducing lifecycle costs (which includes ongoing maintenance, repair, and utility costs), not just upfront development costs.
-Specifically, we surveyed architects, general contractors, and developers who work on the developments that we finance about the standards and costs.
-We received 66 responses.
-Based on the feedback, we made several design changes that should reduce costs.
-For example, we clarified that a separate dining room is not required in units with two or more bedrooms but that a dining area (or eat in kitchen) is sufficient.
-Each of the changes to the standards will unlikely result in significant savings, but they are more examples of small savings that can lead to larger savings when combined with each other over time.
+Because the context is different in Minnesota, we are unlikely to achieve that level of savings.
+Nevertheless, MinnDocs has the potential to chip away at the soft costs associated with multifamily funding sources.